quietfanatic/comm-comm/README.md

 ### Stage 1: minimum viable product

-#### SITE MAP
+#### CONTROLLERS/VIEWS
-    1. Login screen
+    1. login: Login screen
-    2. Content page
+    2. content: Content page
-    3. Admin panel?
+    3. settings: Admin panel for now

 #### DATABASE
-    1. users: id, username, visible name, email, hashed & salted password
+    1. users: id, admin, username, visible name, email, hashed & salted password
     2. posts: owner, content, date posted
         * Should be editable by original poster

 ### Stage 2: Pinning and categories

-#### SITE MAP
+#### CONTROLLERS/VIEWS
-    1. Login screen
+    1. login: Login screen
         * Require member confirmation to join
-    2. Content page(s)
+    2. content: Content page(s)
-        * One user-visible page per category, but only one controller+view total
+        * One user-visible page per category; I think this can be done in routes.rb
         * Tabs for categories on left, live feed in first column, pinned posts in second column
-    3. Settings tab, contains administrative options for admins
+    3. settings: Settings tab, contains administrative options for admins

 #### DATABASE
-    1. users: same
+    1. users: same, but add admin-changeable permissions to create and edit categories
     2. posts: owner, content, date, category, pinned
         * I think pinned posts can be edited by all
         * If so, how do we resolve edit conflicts?
-    3. categories: name
+    3. categories: name, subtitle, perhaps some admin-changeable appearance settings?

 ### Stage 3: Email integration

-#### SITE MAP
+#### CONTROLLERS/VIEWS
     * Should stay more or less the same

 #### DATABASE